ofek/asciinema.github.io/docs/manual/player/upgrading.md

         There's also [asciinema-player npm
         package](https://www.npmjs.com/package/asciinema-player), which can be
         used instead of the standalone bundle.
-Check [Quick Start guide](../quick-start/#npm-package) for details.
+Check the [quick start guide](quick-start.md#npm-package) for details.

 `src` attribute becomes the first argument to `AsciinemaPlayer.create()`.
 The second argument specifies the container element to mount the player under.
 All other option attributes are now passed in options objects as the third argument.